isomerpages/pmo-nccs/_who-we-are/inter-ministerial-committee-on-climate-change.md

 **Members**

+* Mr Lawrence Wong, Deputy Prime Minister, and Minister for Finance
 * Ms Grace Fu, Minister for Sustainability and the Environment
 * Dr Vivian Balakrishnan, Minister for Foreign Affairs
-* Mr Lawrence Wong, Minister for Finance
 * Mr Gan Kim Yong, Minister for Trade and Industry
 * Mr S Iswaran, Minister for Transport, and Minister-in-charge of Trade Relations
 * Mr Desmond Lee, Minister for National Development